 What is even more incredible, is that he told this same type of “story” to Sergeant Sutton/Currituck Co.
 Sheriff’s Office back on March 22, 2018 (see the following, and please remember that Vince was actually in these photos as well):

 Email text (word-for-word) from Sergeant Sutton/Currituck Co.
 Sheriff’s Office, from back in 2018: “On March 22,2018 at 5:33pm, I spoke to Vince Simansky by phone.
 I told him that I was about to send an email to him.
 I explained to him the reason I was contacting him.
 He told me that they wasn't aware of the county ordinance and that he wasn't one of them on the dunes.
 He wasn't with the group that day but he will let everyone know about the ordinance.
 He assured me that it want happen again.
 He was happy that I had contacted him to let him know about it.”

 Here’s the deal, I am not looking to get either Vince Simansky or Scott Jackle officially busted, and I am not looking for them to be fined or appear in court (possible $50.00 ticket, possible $200.00 court costs, etc/etc/etc.).
 That would end up being an embarrassment to our shared fiberglass dune buggy hobby.
 I just want them to STOP CLIMBING THE DUNES.
 I would also like them to publicly own up to their (repeated) law-breaking activities, and to actively and publicly pass onto others not to repeat their own bone-headed transgressions.
 It’s as simple as that; am I asking too much?

-These guys (dudes, idiots, whatever) have got to be the absolute worst representatives of our shared fiberglass dune buggy hobby, and it baffles me that they show so little respect for laws explicitly designed to help protect our coastal environment.
+These guys (dudes, idiots, whatever) have got to be the absolute worst representatives of our shared fiberglass dune buggy hobby; it baffles me that they show such little respect for laws explicitly designed to help protect our coastal environment.